netdata/netdata/collectors/statsd.plugin/README.md

 -   `update every (flushInterval) = 1` seconds, controls the frequency StatsD will push the collected metrics to Netdata charts.

 -   `decimal detail = 1000` controls the number of fractional digits in gauges and histograms.
-Netdata collects metrics using signed 64 bit integers and their fractional detail is controlled using multipliers and divisors.
+Netdata collects metrics using signed 64-bit integers and their fractional detail is controlled using multipliers and divisors.
 This setting is used to multiply all collected values to convert them to integers and is also set as the divisors, so that the final data will be a floating point number with this fractional detail (1000 = X.0 - X.999, 10000 = X.0 - X.9999, etc).

 The rest of the settings are discussed below.